The NBA play-in tournament, a refresher in how it works

 On Tuesday, the Timberwolves (No. 8 in the West) will play the Lakers (No. 7) at 9 p.m. on TNT.
 The winner gets the No. 7 playoff seed and will meet No. 2 Memphis in the first round for a best-of-seven series.
 That's what happened for the Wolves last season after their play-in victory over the Los Angeles Clippers.
 In the East, No. 8 Atlanta will play No. 7 Miami at 6:30 p.m.
 (TNT), with the winner playing No. 2 Boston in the first round.

 On Wednesday, Oklahoma City (No. 10 in the West) will play at New Orleans (No. 9).
-The winner advances to a Friday night game on the road against the loser of the Wolves vs. Lakers game.
-In the east, No. 10 Chicago plays at No. 9 Toronto, The winner plays on the road Friday against the Hawks vs. Heat loser.
+The winner advances to a Friday night game on the road against the loser of the Wolves-Lakers game.
+In the east, No. 10 Chicago plays at No. 9 Toronto, The winner plays on the road Friday against the Hawks-Heat loser.
 Those games are at 6:30 and 9 p.m. on ESPN.
 Both losing teams are eliminated.

 The winners of Friday's games get the No. 8 seed in their conference playoffs and will face No. 1 seeds Denver (West) and Milwaukee (East).